csu-cs/csci-235/docs/notes/09-structs-intro.md

 Assignment
 ----------

--   The value of one `struct` variable can be assigned to another `struct` variable of the same type using an assignment statement (an aggrieve operation).
+-   The value of one `struct` variable can be assigned to another `struct` variable of the same type using an assignment statement (an aggregate operation).

 -   The following statement copies the contents of `favMovie` to `oldFavMovie` (both are `Movie` variables as defined above).